-3.4 TOOLING, GAUGES & TEST FIXTURES
+3.4 Tooling, Gauges & Test Fixtures

-Tooling design and build is generally the responsibility of the supplier, however many Magna groups have developed detailed Tooling Standards to ensure suppliers manufacture tools that will provide high quality parts throughout the life of the tooling.
-These Tooling Standards will be communicated to you via the procuring plant, if necessary.
+Tooling design and build is generally the responsibility of the supplier; however, many Magna groups have developed detailed Tooling Standards to ensure suppliers manufacture tools that will provide high quality parts throughout the life of the tooling.
+These Tooling Standards will be communicated to you via the procuring Division, if necessary.
 Suppliers are responsible for the maintenance of all tooling, testing and inspection equipment.
-Customer owned tooling, gauges and test fixtures must be identified as prescribed by the customer, including identification with appropriate asset tags, or similar identification.
-Final payment of tooling will be contingent upon verification of proper identification and completion of PPAP as defined by AIAG PPAP or VDA2 Level 3 requirements.
-PPAP approval will not be signed off without completion and signing of Magna approved bailment documentation (including bailment receipts incorporating pictures of tooling, gauges and test fixtures, and associated tagging or identification) reflecting the rights of Magna and its customer in goods, including tooling, which are placed in supplier's care and custody.
-At any time following notification to the supplier, Magna reserves the right to complete an onsite inspection of tooling owned by any Magna customer directly, or by Magna Payment terms may differ within various Magna groups, and suppliers need to make certain that they reference any applicable tooling purchase order(s) for actual payment schedule.
+Customer owned tooling, gauges and test fixtures must be identified as prescribed by the Customer, including identification with appropriate asset tags, or similar identification.
+Final payment of tooling will be contingent upon verification of proper identification and completion of PPAP as defined by AIAG PPAP or the most current version of VDA2 requirements.
+PPAP approval will not be signed off without completion and signing of Magna approved bailment documentation (including bailment receipts incorporating pictures of tooling, gauges and test fixtures, and associated tagging or identification) reflecting the rights of Magna and its Customer in goods, including tooling, which are placed in Supplier's care and custody.
+At any time, following notification to the supplier, Magna reserves the right to complete an on-site inspection of tooling owned by any Magna Customer directly, or by Magna.

+Payment terms may differ within various Magna groups, and suppliers need to make certain that they reference any applicable tooling purchase order(s) for actual payment schedule.

-3.5 PROCESS DESIGN & DEVELOPMENT
+3.5 Process Design & Development

-As part of the advance planning process, Suppliers must design and develop a manufacturing process that will meet quoted production volumes and all quality requirements as approved by Magna.
-The Supplier shall use a multi-disciplinary approach for risk identification and mitigation in developing and improving plant, facility and equipment plans.
-Quality planning documentation such as Failure Modes Effects Analysis (FMEA), Process Flow Diagram (PFD) and Process Control Plan (PCP) must be developed, reviewed and approved by Magna prior to production approval and launch.
-When a FMEA has a severity or failure mode of 9 or 10, or as defined by any unique requirements of a Magna customer, the risk must be addressed through design action/controls or process prevention and detection actions, regardless of the Risk Priority Number (RPN).
-Suppliers are expected to have a strong focus on prevention, as opposed to detection, and potential failure modes identified through the Advance Quality Planning process must have appropriate errorproofing designed into the manufacturing process to ensure capture and containment of product non-conformances.
+As part of the advance planning process, suppliers must design and develop a manufacturing process that will meet quoted production volumes and all quality requirements as approved by Magna.
+The supplier shall use a multi-disciplinary approach for risk identification and mitigation in developing and improving plant, facility and equipment plans.
+Quality planning documentation such as Failure Modes Effects Analysis (FMEA), Process Flow Diagram (PFD) and Process Control Plan (PCP) must be developed, reviewed, and approved by Magna prior to production approval and launch.
+When a FMEA has a severity or failure mode of 9 or 10, or as defined by any unique requirements of a Magna customer, the risk must be addressed through design action/controls or process prevention and detection actions, regardless of the Risk Priority Number/Level (RPN/RPL).
+Suppliers are expected to have a strong focus on prevention, as opposed to detection, and potential failure modes identified through the Advance Quality Planning process must have appropriate error-proofing designed into the manufacturing process to ensure capture and containment of product nonconformances.

 Suppliers must ensure that enough floor space is available to support all necessary manufacturing and testing equipment.
 Once production approval is received from Magna, any change to the manufacturing process must be communicated to Magna, prior to the change taking place.
-These changes must subsequently be approved by Magna prior to implementation.
+These changes must subsequently be approved in writing, by Magna, prior to implementation.

-The Supplier will also develop necessary packaging and labeling, as per the latest Automotive Industry Action Group (AIAG) or VDA guidelines, or as defined by Customer or any applicable legal requirements.
-In the event that specialty handling or packaging is required, the appropriate Magna Division will communicate requirements to the Supplier.
+The supplier will also develop necessary packaging and labeling, as per the latest Automotive Industry Action Group (AIAG) or VDA guidelines, or as defined by Customer or any applicable legal requirements.
+In the event that specialty handling or packaging is required, the appropriate Magna Division will communicate requirements to the supplier.

-3.6 PRODUCT & PROCESS VALIDATION
+3.6 Product & Process Validation